Pablo Picasso: 20th Century Painter and Founder of Cubism

 His rose period was shorter than the blue period that preceded it, and Picasso soon began experimenting with other painting styles.

 By about 1910, Picasso had come up with something very new to the art world—Cubism.
 He wasn’t the sole creator of the cubist style; Georges Braque had as much, if not more, to do with Cubism than Picasso did.
-Picasso just became more and more famous until finally the words Cubism and modern art began to make us think of him first and foremost.
+But after the creation of Guernica, Picasso’s most famous Cubist painting, the words Cubism and modern art began to make us think of him first and foremost.

 Picasso made these fractured, disjointed paintings by “analyzing” an object or scene from every angle, and then painting a single composition that combines each viewpoint.
 This early style of Cubism is actually called Analytic Cubism.